 Contact Our Atlanta Child Injury Lawyers About Your Premises Liability Case

-An Atlanta attractive nuisance lawyer at James M. Poe, P.C., has experience with the unique challenges of claims involving injuries to children, including those that arise on the property of another.
+An Atlanta attractive nuisance lawyer at The Poe Law Firm, has experience with the unique challenges of claims involving injuries to children, including those that arise on the property of another.

 If your child has been injured at a store, business, park or home owned by someone else, you may have a viable claim for compensation to assist with medical bills and other losses.